sdncoder/sdncoder/README.md

 * The CI/CD pipeline should be the only way to deploy network equipment to production.
 * The Network CI (integration) uses the version control build of main-->branch-->review-->merge.
 * The Network CD (delviery and deployment) has limitations in network engineering as a "test" production network is non-existent.
-`Continuous Deliver - automate the test, Robot Framework is viable for fundamental FMEA in lab and pre-production`
+`Continuous Delivery - automate the test, Robot Framework or Python scripting for FMEA testing`
-* continuous delivery (automate the test)

-    config changes are automatically bug tested and uploaded to a respository about integrating testing
-    use Robot framework to script test in lab
+`Continuous Deployment -

 [network CI/CD](https://github.com/sdncoder/network-ci-cd)